Their Eyes Were Watching God: Liberation from racial history

 Janie grew up under the care of her grandmother, Nanny.
-Her experiences as a slave and freedwoman shaped the way Nanny saw the world.
-She hoped to protect Janie, by forcing her to marry Logan Killicks, although he was older and not attractive.
+Nanny's experiences as a slave and freedwoman shaped the way Nanny saw the world.
+She hoped to protect Janie, by forcing her to marry Logan Killicks, although he was older and she was not attracted to him.
 Janie followed her grandmother's advice but found that it wouldn't be as easy to love him as Nanny had suggested.
 African Americans believed in marriage during the early 20th century because they had been prevented from such legal protection under slavery.
 Unhappy in her marriage to Logan, Janie runs off with Starks and commits bigamy.
 After the death of Starks, Janie meets Tea Cake and they fall in love.
-Her community thought he was a broke nobody and were suspicious of him.
-Tea Cake wasn't the perfect man, but better than expected by the community of Eatonville.
+Her community thought he was a broke nobody and was suspicious of him.
+Tea Cake wasn't the perfect man, but he was better than the community of Eatonville had expected him to be.